Leigh Ann Wheeler

 Journal of Women's History

-My colleague, Jean Quataert and I have co-edited the Journal of Women's History for one term between 2010 and 2015.
+With my colleague, Jean Quataert, I co-edited the Journal of Women's History for one term between 2010 and 2015.
 With Elisa Camiscioli (book review editor) and Benita Roth (associate editor), we are working to raise the Journal's visibility and enhance its presence on the internet while further developing the Journal's contributions to the ongoing project of internationalizing women's history.

 Graduate students who work with me pursue a wide range of research interests in the modern U.S. My students win national grants and fellowships, present at national conferences, publish in peer-reviewed journals and first-rate university presses, and obtain tenure-track positions.
-Their projects include the following dissertations and topics:
+Their projects include the following topics: